CSAILVision/semantic-segmentation-pytorch/README.md

 <img src="./teaser/ADE_val_00000278.png" width="900"/>
 <img src="./teaser/ADE_val_00001519.png" width="900"/>
-From left to right: Test Image, Ground Truth, Predicted Result
+[From left to right: Test Image, Ground Truth, Predicted Result]

 ## Highlights [NEW!]

 ### Syncronized Batch Normalization on PyTorch
 This module differs from the built-in PyTorch BatchNorm as the mean and standard-deviation are reduced across all devices during training.
-The importance of synchronized batch normalization in object detection has been recently proved with a an extensive analysis in the paper [MegDet: A Large Mini-Batch Object Detector](https://arxiv.org/abs/1711.07240).
-And we empirically find that it is also important for segmentation.
+The importance of synchronized batch normalization in object detection has been recently proved with a an extensive analysis in the paper [MegDet: A Large Mini-Batch Object Detector](https://arxiv.org/abs/1711.07240), and we empirically find that it is also important for segmentation.

 The implementation is reasonable due to the following reasons:
 - This implementation is in pure-python.
 No C++ extra extension libs.